google/WebFundamentals/src/_langs/en/tools/javascript/command-line/expressions.markdown

     $$('figure') // Returns an array of all figure elements in the document.
     $x('html/body/p') // Returns an array of all paragraphs in the document body.

-### Inspecting DOM elements and JavaScript heap objects
+## Inspect DOM elements and JavaScript heap objects

 The `inspect()` function takes a DOM element or JavaScript reference as a parameter.
-If you provide a DOM element the DevTools will go to the Elements panel and display that element.
-If you provide a JavaScript reference then it will go to the Profile panel.
+If you provide a DOM element,
+the DevTools goes to the Elements panel and displays that element.
+If you provide a JavaScript reference, then it goes to the Profile panel.

-When this code executes in your console on this page, it will grab this figure and display it on the Elements panel.
+When this code executes in your console on this page, it grabs this figure and displays it on the Elements panel.
 This takes advantage of the `$_` property to get the output of the last evaluated expression.

     $('[data-target="inspecting-dom-elements-example"]')
     inspect($_)

-### Accessing recently selected elements and objects
+## Access recently selected elements and objects

+The console stores the last five used elements and objects in variables for easy access.
+Use $0 - 4,
+to access these elements from within the console.
-The console stores the last five element and object selections.
-As you select an element in the Elements panel or an object in the Profiles panel, that pushes onto the history stack. $x provides access to the history stack.
-Remember computers begin counting from 0; this means the latest item is $0 and the oldest item is $4.
+Remember computers begin counting from 0;
+this means the latest item is $0 and the oldest item is $4.

-{% include modules/remember.liquid title="Remember" list=page.remember.note-tbd %}

 {% include modules/nextarticle.liquid %}